 As a pianist, Bassem has a distinctive sound fusing ethnic oriental music with jazz and pop.
-Singing his originals in Arabic and English, he touches the heart of listeners from different backgrounds and cultures.
+His originals in Arabic and English, touch the heart of listeners from different backgrounds and cultures.
 His overflowing creativity is utilized in his teaching as well.

-Bassem also has a bachelor’s degree in public relations and advertising.
-His wife is working on her Ph.D. from the University of British Columbia.
+Bassem also has a bachelor’s degree in public relations and advertising while his wife is working on her Ph.D. from the University of British Columbia.